lf-edge/ekuiper/docs/en_US/getting_started/getting_started.md

 ### Running in Kubernetes

 For Kubernetes, eKuiper offers helm chart.
-Please refer to [](../installation.md#install-via-helm--k8sk3s-) for detail.
+Please refer to [install via helm](../installation.md#install-via-helm--k8sk3s-) for detail.

 ### Running in a VM or on bare metal

 eKuiper can be deployed directly to bare metal servers or virtual machines.

 eKuiper has prebuilt packages downloadable for Linux such as CentOS, Debian and Ubuntu and macOS.
-You can [install from zip](../installation.md#install-from-zip) or [from packages](../installation.md#package-installation).
+You can [install from zip](../installation.md#install-from-zip) or [from packages](../installation.md#install-from-package).

 For other platforms, you may [build the runnable from source code](../installation.md#compilation).